-Lakemont Park, the eighth oldest amusement park in the United States, is home to Leap-the-Dips, a National Historic Landmark said to be the world’s oldest rollercoaster.
-An 18-hole miniature golf course, the Island Waterpark and several other rides entertain visitors of all ages.
+Lakemont Park, the eighth-oldest amusement park in the United States, is home to Leap-the-Dips, a National Historic Landmark said to be the world’s oldest roller coaster.
+The amusement park is home to more than 30 rides and attractions with fun for the entire family.
+An 18-hole miniature golf course, the Island Waterpark and arcade games entertain visitors of all ages.

 Camelbeach Mountain Waterpark - Upstate PA

 Camelback Mountain Resort transforms from a ski resort in the winter to Camelbeach Mountain Waterpark during the summer.
 Whether adrenaline-filled waterslides or just lounging poolside on a hot summer day is desired, there are thrills from mild to wild at the biggest waterpark in Pennsylvania.
 Camelbeach is complete with more than 37 rides, slides and attractions to beat the heat of summer.
 Camelback’s Aquatopia Indoor Water Park is the largest waterpark in the northeast with seven pools and 13 slides.
 In fact, the Venus SlydeTrap is the first Aqua-Sphere-Manta slide of its kind in the world, and the Storm Chaser is the longest indoor watercoaster in the nation!

 Great Wolf Lodge - Upstate PA